Miami Dolphins vs. Houston Texans NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Dolphins stats and trends

-- In games that Miami churns out more than 401.4 yards, the team is 1-1 against the spread and 0-2 overall.
+- When Miami churns out more than 401.4 yards, the team is 1-1 against the spread and 0-2 overall.

-- The Dolphins have turned the ball over four more times (13 total) than the Texans have forced a turnover (9) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Miami's matchup with the Texans.